CiscoTestAutomation/pyats/docs/topology/creation.rst

     #   - use %{ } to denote the begin and end of a markup block
     #   - use . to separate reference path
     #   - use 'self' as first word to reference current device
+    #   - use '.keys()' to get the key values for a path
     #   - The %INTF{ } form causes the logical interface name to be
     #     replaced with the actual interface name from the
     #     device's topology block.